 When fishing in warmer waters, you’re most likely to catch the aggressive southern and summer flounder, also called fluke.
 These are a much more predatory fish than their toothless relatives.
 Fluke will feed on just about any fish or piece of fish they can fit in their mouth, including mullet, spot, perch, silversides, and mud minnows.
 Squid, shrimp, and crabs are a staple of their diet as well.
 Squid is often the most popular and universal bait because of their abundance and ability to be rigged attractively.
 In summary, use bloodworms for winter flounder and squid for fluke.

-It’s safe to say that jigs are the ultimate artificial bait to use for flounder since they are weighted and can easily stay on the bottom.
+It’s safe to say that jigs are the ultimate artificial bait to use for flounder since they’re weighted and can easily stay on the bottom.
 A white curly-tail grub like that found in our surf fishing kit is an excellent attraction for flounder.
 You can put the white grub on a jig, or you can put it on a bare hook of your top-bottom rig for added attraction.
-We highly recommend adding a piece of natural bait to your jig & plastic if it’s available; squid works great for this.
-When using a jig for flounder, make sure that it is on the bottom after the cast.
+We highly recommend adding a piece of natural bait to your jig and soft plastic if it’s available.
+Squid works great for this.
+When using a jig for flounder, make sure that it’s on the bottom after the cast.
 Then simply reel it in slowly while bouncing up and down off the bottom.
 This will create a more life-like action, enticing the flounder to bite.

 Flounder Fishing Around Jetties

-Jetties are a great structure to fish around in the surf.
+Jetties are a great structure to fish around in the surf even among many of the other prominent surf structures.
 When the tide moves and creates current, the jetty acts as a barrier and abruptly alters the direction of the current.
 This offers fish of all kinds the opportunity to wait in calmer water and watch for food drifting by in the current, kind of like a conveyor belt.
 Not all jetties are equal however—some jetties attract more fish than others.

 Choosing the Right Jetty